jas675/CS-1555-PROJECT-SPG22/Phase 2/README.md

 Some assumptions about the data and the results desired are outlined in comments relative to their respective functions in dml.sql
 * Disruptions happen to a train schedule.
 In that case, a the original reservation is changed to the new train schedule.
 If paid, it will stay paid and there is no change in reservation ID.
 * Since no data was given about the exact dates on the days of the week, hard coded date values were used to aling with teh pseudo-clock
+* A flat-rate is calculated for each route not matter where the passengers' destination is.
+The price is calculated using the per kilometer rate attribute in train table.